 Entrance to the building - Arriving for the first class, you should use entrance J at the Stirling Enterprise Park (around the back).
 I will meet everyone at door J 5-10 minutes before class starts.
 I will then escort the class down the corridor to the studio.
 In the evening, the main doors are locked for security reasons.
 If you are running late and cannot gain access, please send me a message through the Planet Cheer Facebook page.
 This will give me an instant notification on my watch and I can arrange for someone to come and let you in.
 Please do not email as I will not be checking these during class.
 After class is finished, I will bring all participants back to the main door to be picked up.
 If you are running late to pick up, I will take them back to the studio with the next class.
 Please send me a message on your arrival and I can arrange for them to be brought to the door for you.

-Covid-19 measures - All participants over the age of 12 should please wear a mask to class (these will be removed once in the studio).
-There are hand sanitiser stations at the main door and also within the studio.
+Covid-19 measures - There are hand sanitiser stations at the main door and also within the studio.
 All DMC classes are run in accordance with Scottish Government and SportCheer Scotland Covid-19 guidelines and will be modified as required.

 Feeling anxious? - I know that starting a new club can be a very anxious experience for kids, especially when they don't know anyone else there.
 At DMC we pride ourselves on making everyone feel welcome and as comfortable as possible.
 If your athlete is feeling particularly anxious, please let me know in advance of their first class.
 I can arrange an earlier meeting time and a personal tour of the studio for the family.
 This will allow them to become familiar with their surroundings and their new coach before the rest of the kids arrive.
 We can also arrange a class buddy to help them settle in.